“Sometimes the biggest gifts,” my mother would tell me, “arrive in the smallest packages.”

 Recently, the Ninth Circuit Court of Appeals provided such a gift for immigrants fighting deportation and removal from the United States.

 In Dent v.
-Holder, the Ninth Circuit ruled that a person in deportation proceedings has a right to receive a copy of his administrative file.
+Holder, the Ninth Circuit ruled that a person in deportation proceedings has a right to receive a copy of his alien file.

 Lawyers who practice other types of law would say, “So what?”
 They would add the the A-file is just discovery.